djaramilloc/Working-with-Big-Data-VSP-2024/README.md

 ## Course Structure
-This course consists of 13 3-hour classes.
+This course consists of 13 3-hour classes (3 credit course equivalent).
 Roughly the first half of each class will be dedicated to lecture.
 After lecture, there will be a short break.
 The remainder of the class period will be spent working on a lab assignment or the final project.
 Students will generally finish the lab assignments in class.
 If lab assignments are not finished in class, students must submit them **within 48 hours of the end of class**.

 Students will also work on a group project both in and out of class.
 On the final exam day, students will present their project instead of taking a final exam.
 More details on that final project and presentation will be shared in class.